jaytimm/google-ngrams-and-r/README.md

                         lemma %in% toupper(elp_lexicon$Word))
 ```

-Our new (common) lexicon, then, contains ~54k forms and ~22k lexemes.
+Our new (common) lexicon, then, contains ~54k forms and ~22k lemmas.
 A sample of the lexicon is presented below:

 | lemma     | form        |
 |:----------|:------------|